Menu

 CAMPING AT EXPEDITION NATIONAL PARK

-Each section at Expedition has a camping area but you’ll only find a (composting) toilet at Starkvale, Robinson Gorge section.
-Starkvale also offers the largest campground with about 8 sites.
+Each of the sections at Expedition offers camping but you’ll only find a (composting) toilet at Starkvale, Robinson Gorge section.
+Starkvale also has the largest camping area.

 At Lonesome and Beilba, there are no facilities, except for a couple of picnic tables and some fire rings.
-Please camp responsibly and take all your rubbish.
+Please camp responsibly and take all your rubbish with you.

 Self-sufficient camping at Lonesome, Expedition National Park

-Plan at least two days for camping at Robinson Gorge, it’s such a pleasant and relaxing spot.
-I could have stayed there for a few more days.
+Plan at least two days for camping at Robinson Gorge, it’s such a pleasant and relaxing spot, and to give yourself enough time to explore the gorge.

-Travelling to more rugged places like Expedition requires some preparation.
+Travelling to more remote places like Expedition requires some preparation.

 Taroom or Injune aren’t that far away but help may still not be immediately available.
-A few years ago, a father and his sons got stuck in the mud near Starkvale and almost died (a farmer ended up rescuing them).
+Some years ago, a father and his sons got stuck in the mud near Starkvale and almost died (a farmer ended up rescuing them).

-Here are a few tips for your trip to Expedition:
+Here are a few tips for your trip to Expedition National Park:

 • 4WD-accessible: Robinson Gorge is only accessible by 4WD and may be impassable in the wet.
 Approach Starkvale from the north after rain.
 Most of the road to Lonesome is paved, except for the last kilometres.